 Fred was found entangled in fish line in the late 1990′s.
 One front flipper was amputated and Fred was released back twice but washed back every time!
 The adult male was transferred to our care in 2000.
 He now weighs around 200 lbs!

 Merry Christmas was rescued in the late 1980′s on a chilly Christmas eve.
 She is non-releasable due to genetic defects.
 Merry is the only mature female sea turtle resident at our facility.
 She is very friendly and has been a favorite of visitors for years.

 Flippy the Kemp's ridley

 Flippy the Kemp's ridley stranded in 2012 as a hatchling.
 We estimated that he was only a few days old.
 He gets his name for his erratic swimming pattern.
 Flippy was born with an underdeveloped lung and shoulder.
 He is also missing an eye.
 He is non-releasable due to these birth defects.
-Repeat x-rays over the past year do show that he is improving and we hope that he can eventually be adopted to another zoo or aquarium for education purposes.
+Repeat x-rays over the past year do show that he is improving.
+He was recently adopted to the Gladys Porter Zoo in Brownsville, TX.